knifeayumu/SillyTavern-LALib/README.md

 #### <a id="lalib-help-cmd-ife"></a>`/ife`
 - `[expression variables:bool|closure|dictionary|list|number|string]?`
  *(optional)* named arguments assigned to scoped variables to be used in the expression
+- `(string|closure)`
+ the expression or closure to evaluate, followed by the closure to execute if true

 <div>
             Execute a closure if the expression or first closure returns <code>true</code>.